 Q: What are you going to do with the old bikes?

 A: They belong to the Portland Bureau of Transportation, who is committed to trying to find the highest use for them.

 Q: BIKETOWN is now owned by Lyft?

-A: Lyft has been part of the current system and will be owning the bikes in the next system.
+A: Lyft has been part of the current system and owns the bikes in the next system.
 You’ll be able to see the new bikes in the Lyft app and you can get transit directions in the app as well.

 Q: So, are the bikes still orange?

-A: The bikes will still be orange, and Nike is still the title sponsor of the system, so it will still be called BIKETOWN!
+A: The bikes are still be orange, and Nike is still the title sponsor of the system, so it is still be called BIKETOWN!

 Q: When I signed up for an annual membership I didn’t want to pay per minute to ride.